Nobert-Muma/python-p3-intro-to-sqlalchemy/README.md

 ## Key Vocab

 - **Persist**: save a schema in a database.
+- **Engine**: a Python object that translates SQL to Python and vice-versa.
+- **Session**: a Python object that uses an engine to allow us to programmatically interact with a database.
+- **Transaction**: a strategy for executing database statements such that the group succeeds or fails as a unit.
 - **Migration**: the process of moving data from one or more databases to one or more target databases.